What are British Airways Avios? And Tier Points? And how do you use the American Express voucher?

 If you read this blog often, or know me personally, there is no hiding that I am a huge fan of British Airways and its Executive Club programme, which earns you Avios, a fancy word for air miles.
 Before I moved to the UK, I used to be with Star Alliance, but even before I moved, I realised that the One World programme worked much better for me.

 So over the past few years, I have ‘converted’ many friends.
 And more and more, I get questions from readers asking how it works.
 It is quite simple, to be honest, but you need to understand a few things.
-So I thought I would explain things (from my personal perspective).
+So I thought I would explain a few bits from my personal perspective.

-Executive Club – aka the frequent flyer programme
+What is the British Airways Executive Club? aka the frequent flyer programme

 The first thing you need to do is get yourself a BA Executive Club (EC) card.
 You can get one on BA’s website and it is, of course, free.
 As you fly more, you start collecting two different things: Avios (aka air miles) and Tier Points (which lead to status on the programme).